 5. Drum majors need to be disciplined:

 If a drum major is undisciplined in their day to day routines and with their course work, they will not be disciplined on the field.
-In order to be an effective drum major, scores and routines need to be memorized, resolving field placement issues needs to be second nature and there are a host of other things that need to organized, deployed and implemented by the drum major.
-Unorganized people will find these tasks daunting if not impossible.
+In order to be an effective drum major, scores and routines need to be memorized, resolving field placement issues need to be second nature, and there are a host of other things that need to organized, deployed, and implemented by the drum major.
+Unorganized people will find these tasks daunting, if not impossible.

 6. Drum majors must have a resilient personality: